 Even if it is possible to install a CD player, it is an expensive and difficult process that might not be worth doing.

 However, it is still possible to add a CD player to a newer car by connecting it to the car’s infotainment system via Bluetooth or a USB cable.
-By doing so, you can still enjoy your favorite CDs even if your car doesn’t come with a built-in player.
+By doing so, you can still enjoy your favorite or nostalgic CDs even if your car doesn’t come with a built-in player.

 How to Play CDs In Newer Cars Without CD Player